Surgical Camp Overview

 What a (rainy) day!!

-The team arrived yesterday afternoon to a warm and sunny Kisizi.
+The team arrived yesterday afternoon to a warm and sunny Kisiizi.
 In the evening, Dr Mark and Dr Robert ran a small clinic to select children for surgery on Thursday and Friday.

-This morning began with a small chapel service from 8-8.30am which happens daily at Kisizi Hospital.
-From there, the team ran another lower limb orthopedic clinic along with local Kisizi staff.
+This morning began with a small chapel service from 8-8.30am which happens daily at Kisiizi Hospital.
+From there, the team ran another lower limb orthopedic clinic along with local Kisiizi staff.
 They then headed into theatre to support the surgery of Witness, who has severe genu varus.

 While surgery for Witness was underway, Dr Jonathan and Dr Robert ran a hand clinic, where they saw a number of children with some exceptionally rare and complex cases.
 Three have been scheduled for surgery over the coming days - keep an eye out for more updates!